• Skip to primary navigation

 Hit up the area surrounding Segment 3 and 4 of the Colorado Trail (along Wellington Lake Road and Stony Pass Road) you’ll find an array of camping suitable for tents and some smaller campers.

 Lost Creek Wilderness is a hiker’s paradise, thanks in part to being closed to mountain bikers.
-There’s a lot of beautiful wooded scenery and rocky outcrops to explore.
+There’s a lot of beautiful wooded scenery and rocky outcrops to explore if you’re looking for secret hikes in Colorado.

 For a quick outing right near Colorado Springs, check out Tarryall Road.
 The lower elevation makes this area an excellent spot to go camping in Colorado during the shoulder seasons.